A writer I’ve worked with for several years reached out to me for advice for a critical topic of all writers I know: How to get paid to write.

 - Talk to university professors, academic deans, and the heads of non-profits you know.
 Tell them you are looking for grants to fund your research.
 If you don’t knock on the doors they won’t open.

-- Attend local business functions, art openings, and book events.
+- Attend local business functions, art openings, author, and book events.
 The more writers you know in real life, the more ideas you will get for how to fund your work.

 Foundations are often looking for grantees.
 Don’t be shy.
 If their funding isn’t right for your project they also know the other players.
 Call for more information and have your list of questions ready.